MaikeruDev/Scary_AI_Message/README.md

 3. The generated message will be based on the user's provided prompts and the system's recent activity.

 ## Important
+- Do not forget to insert your API Key
 - The project requires an OpenAI API key to access the GPT-3.5 language model.
 Make sure to obtain the correct API key for seamless execution.
-- The script intentionally simulates a spooky experience by introducing a 1000-second (approximately 16 minutes) delay before writing the message and playing it with TTS.
-You can modify the duration as per your preference.
 - Please use the spooky features of the script responsibly and only for appropriate and non-harmful purposes.

 *For more details and code snippets, please refer to the provided Python script.
 Happy spooky coding! 🎃👻*